 2. World Boxing Council

-WBC title is considered as the most reputable boxing belt as many boxers like Floyd Mayweather, Muhammad Ali, Sugar Leonard had to hold it.
+WBC title is considered the most reputable boxing belt as many boxers like Floyd Mayweather, Muhammad Ali, and Sugar Leonard had to hold it.

 It was introduced in 1963 in Mexico just one year after the formation of WBA.
 Every boxer wants to hold this belt and thus most high-profile and tough matches were seen in this organization.